Film Production

 Option Module D: Creative Industry Collaboration

-This module allows you to explore industrial practice in your chosen field through collaboration with other creative practitioners.
-It invites students from different practical and creative backgrounds to produce unique and original works driven by specific briefs.
-This could include new short films, music videos, site-specific performances, interactive audio-visual exhibitions and festival entries (non-exclusive).
+Through collaboration with other creative practitioners this module allows students to explore industrial practice in their chosen field.
+This module invites students from different practical and creative backgrounds to produce unique and original works driven by specific briefs.
+This could include new short films, music videos, site specific performances, interactive audio-visual exhibitions and festival entries (non-exclusive).
 Students will create together, whilst learning how to disaggregate their roles in the creative process and how to understand their creative practice as a sum part of a whole.

 AND EITHER Option Module E or Option Module F In Semester 2